kivattt/arw-preview2/README.md

 ## Building
 Install the latest version of [Odin](https://odin-lang.org/).\
-If you get any compiler errors, try the latest supported version below:
+If you get any compiler errors, try the latest supported version below instead:

 Compiler versions that work to compile this project:
 ```